wp-plugins/foundation-columns/readme.txt

 = Text that I don't put in columns are not aligned with rest of the site. =

-Foundation Columns adds a row to posts where the shortcode is detected.
-I recommend you put all your content in columns to make sure it gets the right padding.
+Prior to version 0.6 you should wrap all content with columns.

 == Screenshots ==